The Gandy-Hyland functional and a hitherto unknown computational aspect of Nonstandard Analysis: Introduction

-Furthermore, it is a natural `Reverse Mathematics\footnote{For an introduction to the foundational program \emph{Reverse Mathematics}, we refer the reader to Simpson's monograph \cite{simpson2}.} style' question if from a relative computability result (obtained from Nonstandard Analysis), the `original' nonstandard theorem can be re-obtained.
-In answer to this question, we show in Section \ref{relletje} that (a proof of) the original nonstandard theorem (that the Gandy-Hyland functional $\Gamma(\cdot)$ equals $H(\cdot, M)$ for all standard inputs and nonstandard $M$) follows from (a proof of) a certain natural relative computability result, called the \emph{Herbrandisation} of the original nonstandard theorem.
+Finally, it is a natural `Reverse Mathematics\footnote{For Friedman's foundational program \emph{Reverse Mathematics}, we refer the reader to Simpson's monograph \cite{simpson2}, which provides an excellent overview. } style' question if from a relative computability result, obtained via Nonstandard Analysis, the `original' nonstandard theorem can be re-obtained.
+In answer to this question, we show in Section~\ref{relletje} that (a proof of) the original nonstandard theorem (that the Gandy-Hyland functional $\Gamma(\cdot)$ equals $G(\cdot, M)$ for all standard inputs and nonstandard $M^{0}$) follows from (a proof of) a certain natural relative computability result, called the \emph{Herbrandisation} of the original nonstandard theorem.

-In conclusion, while these relative computability results are not necessarily deep or surprising in and off themselves, \emph{the methodology by which we arrive at them} constitutes the real surprise of this paper, namely \emph{a new computational aspect of Nonstandard Analysis}: From a classical-logic proof in which no attention to computability is given at all, and in which Nonstandard Analysis is freely used, we obtain a relative computability result in a straightforward way.
+In conclusion, while these relative computability results are not necessarily deep or surprising in and of themselves, \emph{the methodology by which we arrive at them} constitutes the real surprise of this paper, namely \emph{a new computational aspect of Nonstandard Analysis}: From a classical-logic proof in which no attention to computability is given at all, and in which Nonstandard Analysis is freely used, we obtain a relative computability result in a straightforward way.
 With some attention to detail, a natural relative computability result, called the Herbrandisation, allows us to re-obtain the original nonstandard theorem.
-In this way, we establish a direct two-way connection between the field Computability (in particular theoretical computer science) and the field Nonstandard Analysis.
+In this way, we establish a direct two-way connection between the field Computability (in particular theoretical computer science) and Nonstandard Analysis.
+As such, our results differ significantly from known applications of Nonstandard Analysis in Computability, as discussed in Section \ref{XYZ}.